Event Listing

 Listed below are a few of our upcoming events.
 Please take a look at our Event Calendar for a full listing!

-This group meets virtually on the fourth Tuesday.
+This group meets virtually on the second Tuesday.
 All support groups are free and open to the public.
 Please register and you'll receive Zoom information to join!

 All are welcome to attend this support group for family and friends of those with dementia and other memory impairments.
 This group allows care partners to problem-solve, discuss issues, and connect with each other regarding dementia in every-day life.
 This group will also include practical resources and guest speakers throughout the year.

-This group is held the first Monday of the month in person at the Lorton Library.
+This group is held the second Tuesday of the month in person at The Residence at Colvin Run.
 All support groups are free and open to the public.